openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 As the existing cluster might be configured with user-defined tags from kube resources, the precedence is given to user-defined tags in kube resources.
 - As a cluster administrator of OpenShift, I expect user-defined tags added in kube resources override the entries in `.spec.platformSpec.aws.resourceTags`.

-- As a cluster administrator of OpenShift, I expect user-defined tags added in kube resources must not be overridden by update or delete actions.
+- As a cluster administrator of OpenShift, I expect user-defined tags added in kube resources must not be overridden by update action or by removing user-defined tags from `.spec.platformSpec.aws.resourceTags`.

 ### API Extensions